 Shield of Faith (Ephesians 6:16) The shield of FAITH stops the fiery thoughts of Satan that attempt to undermine our relationship with God.
 Note that all the other pieces of this armor are worn by FAITH, too.
 So how do we put it into use?
 When a fiery thought of the enemy comes, such as God is not pleased with you because you are not doing enough for Him (i.e., a works-based “condemnation” message), the shield goes up by doing what Jesus did when He was tempted by Satan (Luke 4:1-13).
 That is to say: “It is written” and finish with scripture that addresses the area of temptation.
 In this temptation, the following scriptures would work nicely to run off the tempter: Romans 8:1.
 Ephesians 2:8,9.
 Hebrews 11:6 ,etc. However, we must remember that to operate in faith, we must be living in the love of God (Galatians 5:6).
 That is because fear is the opposite of faith in God, and it is chased away by living in the love of God (1 John 4:18).

 Helmet of Salvation (Ephesians 6:17.
 Isaiah 59:17) Our minds are protected and can be kept in perfect peace knowing that we can trust God to always be there for us (Isaiah 26:3.
 1 Thessalonians 5:8).
 We know that nothing can separate us from God and that He desires to be with us forever!
 (Romans 8:38,39.
 Hebrews 13:5,6) That we never have to be anxious because God is more than enough for any and all situations and has already made provision for all of our needs in Christ Jesus!
-(Philippians 4:6,7,19) By not being anxious, we avoid its side effect of depression (Proverbs 12:25).
+(Philippians 4:6,7,19) By not being anxious, we avoid the side effect of depression (Proverbs 12:25).
 Because God has saved us completely through Jesus’ death, burial, and resurrection (1 Corinthians 15:1-4), we can always have hope no matter the darkness of our personal situation in life (1 Thessalonians 5:8).
 Furthermore, what we have hoped for becomes a reality when activated by faith (Hebrews 11:1).

 Sword of the Spirit (Ephesians 6:17), The sword of the Spirit, is wielded by saying the word of God – that the Holy Spirit prompts us to say – from our spiritual heart (Ephesians 6:18.
 Luke 12:12.
 Revelation 19:15).
 Note this is the “Sword of the Holy Spirit,” not our sword.
 That is, the Holy Spirit attacks the enemy of souls when we say from our spiritual heart the Word of God He brings to our remembrance (2 Corinthians 10:4,5.
 John 14:26).
 This is the same way we operated the shield of faith; however, the sword is an offensive weapon where the shield is defensive.
 The sword of the Spirit is sharper than any two-edged sword, and this double-edged sword is designed for stabbing the enemy to their death.
 (Judges 3:16-22.
 Hebrews 4:12,13)